pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - The max call stack size is 1024. *(Be sure to correctly handle the return value of `send`!)*
   http://hackingdistributed.com/2016/06/16/scanning-live-ethereum-contracts-for-bugs/
   http://vessenes.com/ethereum-griefing-wallets-send-w-throw-considered-harmful/
-  > Do not develop Solidity contracts without a reasonable grasp of the underlying Ethereum Virtual Machine execution model, particularly around gas costs.
 - manage your internal contract's state BEFORE calling other contracts.
 If they fail it's then THEIR problem, not yours.
 - ALWAYS specify a gas amount when calling other contracts (which prevents them being attackable by sending any amount of gas)